‘Super-hero’ in Spider-Man outfit meets pope at Vatican

 The man told AP TV that he gave Francis a spare mask, “as a sign, to tell him that through these eyes I daily see pain from sick children in hospitals.”

-Villardita, with a costumed arm, patted Francis, who wore no mask against COVID-19, on the back as he greeted the pontiff.
+Villardita, with a costumed arm, reached out and touched Francis, who wore no mask against COVID-19, on the back on an arm as he greeted the pontiff.

 Said Villardita: “It was very exciting because Pope Francis immediately understood my mission.”